 While you can't borrow from an IRA in the traditional sense, there is a way to remove money from an IRA and then replace it within a specified period without incurring a penalty.

-Under the 60-day rule, an IRA account owner may take money out as long as it is returned in full within 60 days, beginning from the original withdrawal date (more on that below).
+Under the 60-day rule, an IRA account owner can withdraw money as long as it is returned in full within 60 days, beginning with the original withdrawal date (more on that below).
 While this isn't technically borrowing in a principal-plus-interest sense, it serves a similar function -- with caveats.

 Q: Can you borrow against a Roth IRA?